tan-zhihao1/kickpi-book/rk3576/en/13-Hardware Factory Test.md

-# 13-硬件工厂测试
+# 13 - Hardware Factory Testing

-硬件工厂测试 是基于DeviceTest 应用程序 的快速硬件功能测试。
+Hardware factory testing is a rapid hardware functional test based on the DeviceTest application.

-适用于测试工程师 或 工厂流水线测试，操作简单、测试便捷。
+It is suitable for test engineers or factory assembly line testing, with simple operation and convenient testing.

-## 进入硬件测试程序
+## Enter the hardware test program

-步骤：
+Steps:

-1. 打开系统应用列表中的 计算器
+1. Open the calculator in the system application list
-2. 计算器输入 "000.=" 字符
+2. Calculator Enter the character "000. ="
-3. 选择 "DeviceTest" ，并且点击Just once 或 Always
+3. Select "DeviceTest" and click Just once or Always
-4. 硬件测试程序启动界面
+4. Hardware test program startup interface